-MED Theatre’s latest community play commission, ‘Salmon’, is part of the River Teign Restoration Project which aims to encourage the communities along the river to engage with its history, nature and future.
+MED Theatre’s latest community play commission, SALMON , was part of the River Teign Restoration Project, a 4 year project which aims to encourage the communities along the river to engage with its history, nature and future.

-This play will be performed by community members in outdoor settings beside the river, at Fingle Bridge and in Haccombe-with-Combe.
+This play was performed by community members in two outdoor settings beside the river, at Fingle Bridge and in Hearn field, Haccombe-with-Combe.

 But since then, Amy’s days are consumed by dreams of the salmon, who talk with her and dance through her mind.
 Hilda, her best friend, is worried about how much time Amy is spending in this dream river world, but there are other very real issues that this riverside community is concerned by…

-Poaching, pollution and a river ecosystem in decline – ‘Salmon’ explores all of the issues that are affecting English rivers and how those who live closest to them might be able to help.
+Hydro-electricity, pollution and a river ecosystem in decline – SALMON explores all of the issues that are affecting English rivers and how those who live closest to them might be able to help.

 SALMON was performed on the following dates: